elugens/hello-javascript/docs/additional-questions/network-requests/long-polling.md

 ---

-### Can you explain what long polling is in relation to network requests?
+### Could you describe what long polling means in network requests?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, Long polling is the simplest way of having persistent connection with server, that does not use any specific protocol like WebSocket or Server-Side Events.
-Being quite easy to implement, it is also good enough in a lot of cases.
+  <div><strong>Interview Response:</strong> Yes, Long polling is the simplest way of having a persistent connection with the server that does not use any specific protocol like WebSocket or Server-Side Events.
+It is relatively easy to implement and good enough in many cases.
     </div>
   </div>
 </details>